kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-RobotoSans/README.md

 ## Web

-### The flag is somewhere on this web application not necessarily on the website.
+### The flag is somewhere on this web application, not necessarily on the website.
 Find it.

 ![landing](./landing.png)